-Neighbourhood Plan Review 2019 - 2036
+Neighbourhood Plan Review 2019 - 2031

-1.23 The revised Plan comprises of saved policies from the Aldingbourne Neighbourhood Plan 2014- 2034 and three new policies along with an amendment to Map E to show the revised BUAB.
+1.23 The revised Plan comprises of saved policies from the Aldingbourne Neighbourhood Plan 2014- 2034 and five new or amended policies along with an amendment to Map E to show the revised BUAB.

 Modification Proposal Statement under Regulation 14(a)(v) of the Neighbourhood Planning (General) Regulations 2012 (as amended).